-Modifying a downtown parking system can be a complex process, requiring the consideration of various user groups and geographic zones, responsiveness to pricing, and temporal variation in demand.
+Modification of a downtown parking service can be a complex process, requiring the consideration of various user groups and geographic zones, responsiveness to pricing, and temporal variation in demand.
 Parking in downtown districts must accommodate various users such as employees, residents and visitors, all with different parking needs.
 Ideally, parking should serve this spectrum of needs as widely and cost-effectively as possible, recognizing that, because of scarcity of resources, not every demand for parking can be fulfilled.

-Given the importance of parking, the City of Kawartha Lakes (the "City") has retained the services of IBI Group to prepare this Downtown Parking Strategy for the downtown areas of Lindsay, Fenelon Falls, and Bobcaygeon (the "Core Areas"), a need identified in the City's Transportation Master Plan.
-These communities are the largest urban centres of the predominantly rural City of Kawartha Lakes.
+Given the importance of parking, the City of Kawartha Lakes (the "City") has retained the services of IBI Group to prepare this Downtown Parking Strategy for the downtown areas of Lindsay, Fenelon Falls, and Bobcaygeon (the "Core Areas"), a need identified in the City's Transportation Master Plan for the City's largest urban centres.
 Vital to the City's economic prosperity are these communities' downtown parking systems, which are utilized by residents, employees and visitors.
 With that in mind, the object of the Downtown Parking Strategy is to examine the current state and administration of parking, forecast future parking demand, determine future parking supply needs, and make recommendations accordingly.